HardBoss07/worlde-bot/README.md

 To tweak solver behavior:

 1. Open `solver_config.json`.
-2. Adjust the numbers (they must sum roughly to 1.0, but it's not required).
+2. Adjust the numbers (they should roughly sum to 1.0, but it's not required).
 3. Run the solver again — it automatically reloads the new weights each turn.

 ### Tips

 * Increase `w_unique` for early-game exploration.
 * Increase `w_pos` and `w_overall` for late-game precision.
-* You can define more entries if you want to simulate longer games (e.g., 7th or 8th guesses).
+* You can define more entries for longer simulations (e.g., 7th or 8th guesses).

 ## Project Structure